Policy: Policy Governance

 - The University maintains a Policy Library, in which all policy documents are recorded.

-- Local protocols are to be regarded as having the equivalent status as a written instruction from a senior manager.
+- Local protocols are regarded as having the equivalent status as a written instruction from a senior manager.

 Delegations relevant to this policy

-2 executive delegation: Determine and authorise the release of University policy
+2 executive delegation: Subject to the Council Charter and Policy Governance Framework, determine and authorise the release of University policy